 |AdvPgDip (post-Masters level 8)||Sep 2019||PT||2 years||£5,050 per year||Apply via UCAS|

 |AdvPgDip (post-Masters level 8)||Sep 2019||FT||12 months||£22,000 per year||Apply via UCAS|

 The University reserves the right to increase fees in line with inflation based on the Retail Prices Index or to reflect changes in Government funding policies or changes agreed by Parliament up to a maximum of five per cent.

-Please apply through CUKAS using the links above.
-Our CUKAS Institution code is B34.
+Please apply through UCAS Conservatoires using the links above.
+Our UCAS Conservatoires Institution code is B34.

 At the same time as submitting an application, you should email the Conservatoire Admissions Office with the following:

-You're expected to either audition 'live' in your own country at one of the Conservatoire's established audition centres, or where this is not possible, by sending a DVD recording.
+Your Stage 1 (preliminary round) audition should take place 'live' in your own country at one of the Conservatoire's established audition centres.
+Where this is not possible, you should send an online link to a video recording.

-Please note, however, that this part of the process will only be organised following receipt of your performance list and biography (see above).
+Please note, however, that Stage 1 of the process will only be organised following receipt of your performance list and biography (see above).